steeletyphoon/fundamentals-1/README.md

 real or virtual machines, or a remote virtual host such as Digital Ocean.

-GitHub accounts for each student are strongly recommended and the following function is contained in `.bashrc` to `git commits` as easy as
+GitHub accounts for each student are strongly recommended and the following function is contained in `.bashrc` to make `git commits` as easy as possible:
-possible:

 ```bash
 save ()